The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 \begin{definition} Let $w$ be a P2G word in $\{a,b\}$.
 Let $\hat{w}$ be the word obtained from $w$ by erasing the internal letters.
 We say that $w$ is \textit{P2G critical} if $\hat{w}$ is a 2-generated critical word in the sense of Holt and Rees.
 See \Cref{def: critical words} above. \end{definition}

-\begin{remark} Notice that all P2G critical words begin and end in a pseudo-generator.
-Moreover, a P2G critical word, $w$, entirely determines its pseudo-generators: the pseudo-generators will always be the first letter of $w$, and the first letter after $f[w]$ that does not commute with $f[w]$. \end{remark}
+\begin{remark} Notice that a P2G critical word, $w$, entirely determines its pseudo-generators: the pseudo-generators will always be the first letter of $w$, and the first letter after $f[w]$ that does not commute with $f[w]$. \end{remark}

 Now we extend the involution $\tau$ on 2-generated critical words defined in Section~\ref{Section: Background} so that it will apply to any P2G critical word.

 \begin{definition} Given a P2G critical word $w$ as above we define the $\tau$-move: